 |Restrictions:||Restricted to spring season dates and unit described on license.|

-Hunter Education Requirement – Persons born after December 31, 1961 must complete a certified state or provincial hunter education course and present the certification card to the license vendor to purchase a North Dakota hunting license.
+Hunter Education Requirement – Persons born after December 31, 1961 must complete a certified state or provincial hunter education course and provide a hunter education number to the license vendor.
 Exceptions: Persons who hunt only on land they own or operate, and persons under age 12 (those under age 12 may hunt if they have appropriate license and are under direct supervision of parent or guardian).
 In addition, individuals who are 16 years of age and older who have not taken the hunter education course may be issued an apprentice hunter validation that enables them to hunt small game for one license year.
 Contact the Game and Fish Department for details.

 Minimum Age – There is no minimum age requirement for spring turkey hunters.
 However, hunters under age 15 afield with firearms must be under direct supervision of parent, guardian or adult authorized by their parent or guardian.

 Youth – First-time spring turkey hunters ages 15 or younger receive one spring license valid for the regular hunting season in a specific unit.
-The deadline for submitting applications is February 12, 2014.
+The deadline for submitting applications was February 10, 2016.

 Regular – Regular licenses are issued by weighted lottery after the number of gratis licenses to be issued is deducted from the total available.
-The deadline for submitting lottery applications is February 12, 2014.
+The deadline for submitting lottery applications was February 10, 2016.

-Other Licenses Required – Hunters, regardless of age, must also possess a 2014-15 fishing, hunting and furbearer certificate ($1) and a general game and habitat license ($20).
-In addition, hunters age 16 and older must possess a 2014-15 small game license ($10) or a combination license ($50) before hunting wild turkeys (gratis license holders exempt).
-Stamps must be affixed to the back of a fishing, hunting and furbearer certificate.
-Stamps and licenses must be signed in ink.
+Other Licenses Required – Hunters, regardless of age, must also possess a 2016-17 fishing, hunting and furbearer certificate ($1) and a general game and habitat license ($20).
+In addition, hunters age 16 and older must possess a 2016-17 small game license ($10) or a combination license ($50) before hunting wild turkeys (gratis license holders exempt).

 Hunting by Nontribal Members on North Dakota Indian Reservations – If an individual hunts exclusively on Indian lands within an Indian reservation, a tribal license is required and a state hunting license is not required.
 Hunting on nontribal lands within an Indian reservation requires a state hunting license.
 Game taken legally with a tribal license within an Indian reservation may be possessed and transported anywhere in North Dakota.

-Each license holder may take and possess one bearded wild turkey.
+Each license holder may take and possess one bearded or male wild turkey per license.
 Party hunting is not allowed.

 Wild Turkey Identification

-Only bearded wild turkeys are legal.
-See the beard before you shoot.
+Only bearded or male wild turkeys are legal.
 (Some hen turkeys grow beards, and these by definition may legally be taken.)

 Immediately after a turkey is taken, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license, and attach it around the leg of the turkey in an exact manner as illustrated on back of tag to prevent its removal.
 It is not legal to possess or transport a turkey unless it is properly tagged.
 The tag shall remain with the carcass until it is packaged as food.
 No person may reuse or attempt to reuse any tag issued.
 All used tags must be kept in possession until the meat is consumed or disposed of.